 The sensitivity analysis demonstrates that for reasonable downward adjustments in load forecast uncertainty and BESS costs, the option value of deferring capital investments needed to meet system requirements is not substantial.
-Overall, the ASP performs consistently well in terms of benefit to cost ratio, due to the significant capacity it adds to the Valley South System, and its multiple, and effective system tie-lines.
-Further, the analysis demonstrates that ASP and other conventional substation alternatives are more robust from the perspective of addressing future load growth uncertainties than other alternatives, providing margin for higher future load growth scenarios beyond those considered in this analysis.
+Overall, the ASP performs consistently well in terms of substation solutions including the ASP have superior incremental benefit to cost ratio, due toratios indicating that the significant capacity itadds they add to the Valley South System, and itsthe multiple, and effective system tie-lines are cost effective.
+Further, the analysis demonstrates that ASP and other the conventional substation alternatives are more robust from the perspective of addressing future load growth uncertainties than other alternatives, providing margin for higher future load growth scenarios beyond those considered in this analysis.